yungyuc/nsdhw_21sp/proposal/Xi-Plus/README.rst

 Every user will get unique encrypted data key to decrypt data.
 They need to use their own user private key to decrypt it to get data private key.

-There are some requirements, so I designed it like this:
+There are some requirements, so I design it like this:

-- When writing data, there is no need to decrypt data key, only to check permission.
+- When you create new data, it's not necessary to decrypt the data key, only check the permission.
-   - So data key is asymmetric
+   - It means that data key is asymmetric
-- When creating new data, it's need to send encrypted data key to all user with viewing permission.
+- When you create new data, all user with viewing permission would get encrypted data key.
-   - So user key is asymmetric.
+   - It means that user key is asymmetric.
-- Reduce calculation when user changed their password.
+- Reduce calculation when users changed their password.
-   - Decrypt "encrypted user private", then encrypt it with new password.
+   - Decrypt "encrypted user private key", then encrypt the key with new password.
 No need to change encrypted data key for the user.
-- Reduce calculation when data changed.
+- Reduce calculation when data is modified.
    - Encrypt the data with data public key only.
 No need to change anything else.

 API description